What are my rights as a child or young person in care?

 Back to top

-How do I report abuse or neglect by a Child Youth and Family-appointed caregiver?
+How do I report abuse or neglect by an Oranga Tamariki-appointed caregiver?

-- they remove you from the caregiver during the assessment or investigation
+- you are moved to another caregiver during the assessment or investigation

-- they decide you should remain with the caregiver during the assessment or investigation, unless doing so might not be in your best interests
+- it is decided that you should remain with the caregiver during the assessment or investigation (unless advising your parents might not be in your best interests)